 This text is meant purely as a documentation tool and has no legal effect.
 The Union's institutions do not assume any liability for its contents.
 The authentic versions of the relevant acts, including their preambles, are those published in the Official Journal of the European Union and available in EUR-Lex.
-Those official texts are directly accessible through the links embedded in this document of 14 December 2016 on the reduction of national emissions of certain atmospheric pollutants, amending Directive 2003/35/EC and repealing Directive 2001/81/EC
+Those official texts are directly accessible through the links embedded in this document ightharpoonup Directive (Eu) 2016/2284 of the European Parliament and of the council of 14 December 2016 on the reduction of national emissions of certain atmospheric pollutants, amending Directive 2003/35/EC and repealing Directive 2001/81/EC